• Home /

 Do all HUD homes qualify for Good Neighbor Next Door?

-No, only some HUD homes qualify for Good Neighbor Next Door.
-HUD homes must also be located in a HUD Revitalization Area to qualify.
+No, only certain HUD homes qualify for the Good Neighbor Next Door housing program.
+These homes must also be located in a designated HUD Revitalization Area.

 What is a HUD Revitalization Area?